Joel Embiid, 76ers rout Wizards to take 3-0 series lead

 The Wizards planned to get Westbrook treatment in the locker room each time he checked out of the game.
 Problem was, they couldn’t afford to play without him, even as the ankle was bothering him.

 Westbrook played almost 21 minutes in the first half and over 34 total before heading to the locker room late in the blowout.
-It was no surprise he played through pain given Washington’s hole in the series, and Philadelphia wasn’t expecting Westbrook to sit out.

-“We’ll do our thing, coach Doc Rivers said. ”That should not change how we play.”
+“I kind of knew after last game he was going to play,” Beal said.
+“Even if it was for two minutes, he was going to play.”

 GAMBLING HISTORY